Breast cancer is the most common cancer in women, and second most common cause of death from cancer.

 - Highest incidence in the ‘Western World’ i.e. North America, Europe, Australia, NZ.
 Incidence is lowest in Africa and South-East Asia

-- These variation are probably the result of the other above risk factors, e.g. in these western countries, menarche is likely to be earlier, first pregnancy likely to be later, and post menopausal weight likely to be greater.
+- These variation are probably the result of the other above risk factors, e.g. in these western countries, menarche is likely to be earlier, first pregnancy likely to be later, diets high in processed foods, alcohol intake and post menopausal weight likely to be greater.

 BRCA1 – on chromosome 17, accounts for around 50% of familial cases that appear to be inherited in an autosomal dominant fashion.